Dyed seashells make for a great warm-weather craft. This summer, you can display a keepsake from the beach at home in any color you choose.

 Source: Martha Stewart

-Mix 1 teaspoon of vinegar and 20 drops of food coloring (use more to intensify color) in 1 cup of hot water in a heatproof bowl, cup, or jar deep enough to let you submerge a seashell completely.
+Mix one teaspoon of vinegar and 20 drops of food coloring (use more to intensify color) in one cup of hot water in a heatproof bowl, cup, or jar deep enough to let you submerge a seashell completely.
 Use a spoon to mix.

 Submerge seashells in dye mixture and refer to our color wheel for recommended time.
 To create different tints, vary the dipping time.
-(Tip: Using tongs helps to handle seashells more easily.)
+Using tongs helps you handle the seashells more easily.

 Line a tray, such as a baking tray or a cooling rack, with paper towels.
 Remove seashells from dye and place on paper towels to dry.
-(Tip: A pin-board is also handy.)
+A pin-board is also handy to dry shells.